CEREC Same-Visit Crowns & Bridges in Mill Creek, WA

 The size, shape, and shade of your dental crown can be fashioned to blend in with your smile and existing teeth.
 Your dentist can shade your dental restoration to look completely natural.
 The entire process takes about 90 minutes, and while you wait, we invite you to sit back and relax with a comfy pillow and blanket and your favorite music.
 Once we complete your new dental crown, we will check it carefully for proper fit and comfort and then cement it in place.

 Dental Bridges Complete Your Smile

 Tooth loss happens, and when it does, one time-tested solution we offer is a dental bridge.
-A bridge is designed to fill the space left by a missing tooth.
-A typical bridge consists of two crowns with an artificial tooth suspended between them.
-When the unit's complete, we attach the crowns to adjacent teeth for support
+A dental bridge is designed to fill the space left by a missing tooth.
+A typical dental bridge consists of two dental crowns with an artificial tooth suspended between them.
+Once we finish fabricating the unit, we attach the dental crowns to adjacent teeth for support.

-We offer both lab-fabricated and CEREC bridges, and the preparation for placing a bridge is similar to that used for crowns.
-But while we can complete much of the process here at our office, the final fabrication of the bridge will be done at a dental lab.
-Since we provide the specifications, however, the bridge usually takes only a week or less to prepare.
+We offer both lab-fabricated and CEREC dental bridges, and the preparation for placing a bridge is similar to that used for dental crowns.
+But while we can complete much of the process here at our office, the final fabrication of the dental bridge will be done at a dental lab.
+Since we provide the specifications, however, the dental bridge usually takes only a week or less to prepare.

 Your teeth are designed to function cohesively as a unit to enable you to eat and speak comfortably and smile with confidence.
 If even one tooth is compromised, it won’t take long until the problem affects other teeth and threatens your oral health.

-If you would like to learn more about the restorations we offer at Mill Creek Dental Health Care, please call us to arrange a convenient consultation with one of our doctors.
+If you would like to learn more about the dental restorations we offer at Mill Creek Dental Health Care, please call us to arrange a convenient consultation with one of our dentists in Mill Creek, WA.